 “A lot of the standards that are in place do require training of one sort or another, or some sort of documentation that the person was trained,” says Jerry Laws, editor of Occupational Health & Safety, a Dallas, Texas-based magazine.
 To ensure your training sticks, review the crucial points with employees at a later date and regularly over time.
 If they’re not incorporating safety and awareness into their daily tasks, then you need to refresh them on the necessity of risk prevention in the workplace.

 No one can predict an accident.
-Therefore, it’s paramount to ensure your workforce is well trained on accident prevention.
+Therefore, it’s paramount to ensure your workforce is well-trained in accident prevention.
 The simplest of procedures can make a world of difference in the health and well-being of your employees.

 To start improving the safety of your work environment or to simply see if the precautions you have in place are satisfactory, check out the U.S. Department of Labor’s Occupational Health & Safety Administration’s list of common hazards.

 If you’d like more personal advice, ask industry experts or contact your local health board.
 Also, the National Institute for Occupational Safety and Health (NIOSH) — a part of the Centers for Disease Control and Prevention — provides free evaluations of whether your workplace contains health hazards.

 Having documentation is one of the best precautions against an accident becoming a serious issue for your business.
 That means, whether an injury is minor or fatal, do not overlook the required paperwork.
 In the event of a reported accident, OSHA will contact your business for proof that you took the proper preventative measures.
 Even if it’s not asked for immediately, not having a correct log of the incident can cause all the precautions you took to become a moot point.
 Always remember, it’s better to be safe than sorry.